MacPython/scikit-learn-wheels/README.rst

 * Update scikit-learn submodule with version you want to build:

+    * git submodule init
+    * git submodule update
-    * cd sckit-learn && git pull && git checkout DESIRED_TAG
+    * (cd sickit-learn && git pull && git checkout DESIRED_TAG)
-    * cd .. && git add scikit-learn
+    * git add scikit-learn

 * Check minimum numpy versions to build against in ``.travis.yml`` file.
 You need to build against the earliest numpy that scikit-learn is compatible with;